-As with many academic departments in the UK, we recognise that there is a disparity in the representation of gender, ethnicity and individuals with disabilities within TDB, especially at more senior levels.
-To address this disparity, TDB promotes positive actions for the recruitment, retention and progression of underrepresented groups.
+As with many academic departments in the UK, TDB recognises there is a disparity in the representation of gender, ethnicity and individuals with disabilities, especially at more senior levels.
+To address this, TDB promotes positive actions for the recruitment, retention and progression of underrepresented groups.
 The health and well-being of our staff is paramount, and we promote a positive work-life balance and support flexible working arrangements for all.
 TDB adheres to the San Francisco Declaration on Researcher Assessment (DORA), committing to making assessments of research performance based primarily on the quality of the research, judged by peer review.
 This approach helps ensure a transparent and fair consideration of research quality, across a broader range of outputs (e.g. assessing impact and not just publications) and against researchers at different career stages.
-TDB are fully aligned to the UK Consortium on Research Integrity and have developed an action plan which includes a pro-active approach to standards in the laboratory, in research on human subjects and in systematic review-based research.
+TDB is fully aligned to the UK Consortium on Research Integrity and has developed an action plan which includes a pro-active approach to standards in the laboratory, in research on human subjects and in systematic review-based research.

-The TDB department are fully committed to improving the employment and support for researchers and researcher careers and have pro-actively engaged with this activity through the implementation of The Concordat to Support the Career Development of Researchers.
+TDB department is fully committed to improving the careers, employment and support for researchers and have pro-actively engaged with this activity through the implementation of The Concordat to Support the Career Development of Researchers.
 As a result, researchers have access to a broad range of training opportunities, internal pump-priming and fellowship awards and there has been integration of early career researcher (ECR) participation within decision-making structures.